-A) The Gulf Stream is just a minor part of the thermobaline circulation, a worldwide system of ocean currents moving oxygen. - A) The Gulf Stream is just a minor part of the thermohaline circulation, a worldwide system of ocean currents moving oxygen, nutrients, carbon, and heat across the Earth; however, though it is not known much, this circulation also plays a role in regulating sea levels and the intensity of hurricanes. - B) Thermohaline circulation is a worldwide system of ocean currents responsible for transporting oxygen, nutrients, carbon, and heat across the Earth, as well as playing a role in regulating sea levels and the intensity of hurricanes, and the Gulf Stream is only a minor part of it. - C) The Gulf Stream is merely a tiny element within the thermohaline circulation, which is a worldwide network of ocean currents responsible for transporting oxygen, nutrients, carbon, and heat across the Earth, but the stream also plays a minor role in regulating sea levels and hurricane activity. - D) Although the Gulf Stream forms just a small part of the thermohaline circulation a global conveyor belt of ocean currents that is responsible for moving oxygen, nutrients, carbon and heat around the planet, it helps control sea levels and hurricane activity. - E) The Gulf Stream is a relatively small component of the global thermohaline circulation, which encompasses a network of ocean currents responsible for the distribution of oxygen, nutrients, carbon, and heat around the planet; nevertheless, the Gulf Stream also contributes to the regulation of sea levels and hurricane activity.
+- 69. The Gulf Stream is just a small component of the thermohaline circulation - a global conveyor belt of ocean currents that moves oxygen, nutrients, carbon and heat around the planet, while also helping to control sea levels and hurricane activity. - A) The Gulf Stream is just a minor part of the thermohaline circulation, a worldwide system of ocean currents moving oxygen, nutrients, carbon, and heat across the Earth; however, though it is not known much, this circulation also plays a role in regulating sea levels and the intensity of hurricanes. - B) Thermohaline circulation is a worldwide system of ocean currents responsible for transporting oxygen, nutrients, carbon, and heat across the Earth, as well as playing a role in regulating sea levels and the intensity of hurricanes, and the Gulf Stream is only a minor part of it. - C) The Gulf Stream is merely a tiny element within the thermohaline circulation, which is a worldwide network of ocean currents responsible for transporting oxygen, nutrients, carbon, and heat across the Earth, but the stream also plays a minor role in regulating sea levels and hurricane activity. - D) Although the Gulf Stream forms just a small part of the thermohaline circulation - a global conveyor belt of ocean currents that is responsible for moving oxygen, nutrients, carbon and heat around the planet, it helps control sea levels and hurricane activity. - E) The Gulf Stream is a relatively small component of the global thermohaline circulation, which encompasses a network of ocean currents responsible for the distribution of oxygen, nutrients, carbon, and heat around the planet; nevertheless, the Gulf Stream also contributes to the regulation of sea levels and hurricane activity.